-COVID-19 is a new illness that can affect your lungs, airways and organs.
+COVID-19 is a new illness that can affect your lungs and airways.
 It is caused by a novel coronavirus that was first detected in people in China in December 2019 and has since spread to other parts of the world.

-There is currently limited evidence on how COVID-19 affects people with multiple sclerosis (MS).
-The advice below was developed by MS neurologists and research experts from MSIF's member organisations.
-It is based on expert opinion and preliminary data[†] that is still being analysed, so should be taken with caution.
-This advice will be reviewed and updated as further evidence about COVID-19 becomes available.
+There is currently no evidence on how COVID-19 affects people with multiple sclerosis (MS).
+The advice below was developed by MS neurologists\ and research experts from MSIF's member organisations\\.

+This advice will be reviewed and updated as evidence about COVID-19 becomes available.
 We urge people with MS and healthcare professionals to take part in the COVID-19 and MS global data sharing initiative to help find answers faster.
 Visit www.msif.org/covid19data